-- Change NEXUS_HOME to the absolute folder location e.g. NEXUS_HOME="/usr/local/nexus"
+Change NEXUS_HOME to the absolute folder location e.g.

 - Change PIDDIR to a directory where this user has read/write permissions.
 In most Linux distributions, /var/run is only writable by root.
 The properties you need to add to customize the PID file location is "wrapper.pid".
 For more information about this property and how it would be configured in wrapper.conf, see: http://wrapper.tanukisoftware.com/doc/english/properties.html

-- Change the Owner and Group of your nexus directories to "nexus"
+Change the owner and group of your Nexus related directories

-- If Java is not on the default path for the user running Nexus, add a JAVA_HOME variable which points to your local Java installation and add a $JAVA_HOME/bin to the PATH
+If Java is not on the default path for the user running Nexus, add

 This script has the appropriate chkconfig directives, so all you need to do to add Nexus as a service is run the following commands: